Impact of Anisotropic Birefringence on Measuring Cosmic Microwave Background Lensing: Conclusion

 \section{Conclusion}

-CMB lensing power spectrum encodes a wealth of information of matter fluctuations over a broad range of redshifts.
+The CMB lensing power spectrum encodes a wealth of information of matter fluctuations over a broad range of redshifts.
 Bias to the CMB lensing power spectrum may thus lead to bias in the cosmological parameters extracted from it.
-For example, the sum of neutrino masses can be constrained using CMB lensing power spectrum as massive neutrino can suppress CMB lensing power spectrum by several percents due to its suppression effect on the matter power spectrum below the neutrino free-streaming scale \cite{DeBernardis:2009di,TopicalConvenersKNAbazajianJECarlstromATLee:2013bxd}; it has also been shown in \cite{Planck:2015mym} that bias in the high-$L$ ($L\gtrsim 1000$) may lead to bias in $\sigma_{8} \Omega_{\m{m}}^{0.25}$ at $1\sigma$ level.
+For example, the sum of neutrino masses can be constrained using CMB lensing power spectrum as massive neutrino can suppress CMB lensing power spectrum by several percent due to its suppression effect on the matter power spectrum below the neutrino free-streaming scale \cite{DeBernardis:2009di,TopicalConvenersKNAbazajianJECarlstromATLee:2013bxd}; it has also been shown in \cite{Planck:2015mym} that bias in the high-$L$ ($L\gtrsim 1000$) may lead to bias in $\sigma_{8} \Omega_{\m{m}}^{0.25}$ at $1\sigma$ level.
 Therefore, bias to the CMB lensing power spectrum needs to be carefully accounted for when constraining cosmological parameters.

-In this paper we investigated the bias from anisotropic polarization rotation to the reconstructed CMB lensing power spectrum using EB estimator.
-This bias has often been investigated in the context of instrumental systematics \cite{Mirmelstein:2020pfk,Nagata:2021}, without reference to theoretical models.
-In this work we focused instead on a particular class of physically motivated models that produce anisotropic cosmic birefringence, such as axion-like particles coupling to photons through Chern-Simons interaction or primordial magnetic field, both of which have not been well-constrained by the current experiments.
-In addition, we aimed to identify the dominant terms responsible for the rotation-induced bias to CMB lensing which have not been clarified in previous works.
+In this paper we investigated the bias from anisotropic polarization rotation to the reconstructed CMB lensing power spectrum using the EB estimator.
+This bias has previously been investigated in the context of instrumental systematics \cite{Mirmelstein:2020pfk,Nagata:2021}.
+In this work we focus instead on a particular class of physically motivated models that produce anisotropic cosmic birefringence, such as axion-like particles coupling to photons through Chern-Simons interaction or primordial magnetic field.
+In addition, we aim to identify the dominant terms responsible for the rotation-induced bias to CMB lensing.

-Our results have shown that anisotropic cosmic birefringence with $A_{\rm CB}=10^{-7}$ can induce a percent-level bias to reconstructed CMB lensing power spectrum at small scales ($L>1000$) for both CMB-S3-like and CMB-S4-like experiments, and the bias scales linearly with $A_{\rm CB}$.
+Our results show that scale-invariant anisotropic cosmic birefringence with $A_{\rm CB}=10^{-7}$ can induce a percent-level bias to reconstructed CMB lensing power spectrum at small scales ($L>1000$) for both CMB-S3-like and CMB-S4-like experiments, and the bias scales linearly with $A_{\rm CB}$.
 This effect can be detectable (i.e. SNR$\geq 1$) if $A_{\rm CB}=5\times 10^{-7}$ with CMB-S4-like noise level.